St. Margaret’s Church

 North Lane, West Hoathly, West Sussex

-A fuller account of the the bells, the organ and the stained glass will be given in separate leaflets, available in the church.
+A fuller account of the Churchyard and Memorials is given in a booklet, available in church.

 The Trust is an independent grant giving body with responsibility for applying the income deriving from our capital fund solely to assist the PCC in funding work in preserving and enhancing the churchyard as a public place.
 In recent years the Trust has met the whole cost of reconstructing and extending the brick paths, gateway steps, a new drainage system for the long path and providing a new sloping path, allowing disabled people access to the Pam Furse Memorial corner and the recently re-opened burial ground.